emiliolehoucq/mindfulness/nhis_2022_data_readme.txt

 the entire 2022 Sample Child CSV file and does not convert text strings into factors but leaves them as text strings.

-Child22 <- read.csv(“child22.csv”, stringsAsFactors=FALSE)
+Child22 <- read.csv(â€œchild22.csvâ€, stringsAsFactors=FALSE)

 Library(readr)
 The read_csv function by default only reads in 1,000 records to determine variable attributes and will not convert strings to factors.
-If using read_csv, add the argument ‘guess_max.’
-The 2022 Sample Child file has 7,464 observations and the example below specifies to use 7464 observations to determine the data type.
+If using read_csv, add the argument â€˜guess_max.â€™ The 2022 Sample Child file has 7,464 observations and the example below specifies to use 7464 observations to determine the data type.

-Child22 <- read_csv(“child22.csv”, guess_max = 7464)
+Child22 <- read_csv(â€œchild22.csvâ€, guess_max = 7464)